Alejandro-FA/UPF-Deep_Learning/P4/report.md

 # Exercise 2

-<span style="color:red">Discuss the different visualizations by analysing their relation between their quality and the evolution of the discriminator and generator losses.</span>

 We started exercise 2 with the same naïve approach of copying the code used in the example notebook.
 With a minor modifications we were able to adapt it to the CK dataset.
 However, we immediately encountered one big problem, the training process was **very unstable**.
 This meant that after some training epochs, both the generator and discriminator loss encountered **numerical issues** (reaching a value of infinity).
 Furthermore, we also observed big spikes in the training loss and little signs of convergence (when the model was able to train for some epochs before crashing).